Limited-Time Deals | 100-Night Home Trial | Fast U.S. Shipping | 10-Year Warranty

 Hosting-sized footprint

-Plush comfort that holds up through long use
+Plush comfort that holds up over time

-Strong multi-person practicality
+Strong multi-person usability

 Large room requirement

-Low-profile back for upright sitting
+Low back for upright sitting

 Arhaus Coburn Five-Piece Sectional